mfsjr/manifold-dx/README.md

 - React Router (v4) integration via RedirectDx [https://github.com/mfsjr/manifold-dx-redirect-dx]
 - Batched updates for efficient rendering: `getAppStore().dispatch(...actions);`
 - **'set' API** a convenience method that will do insert, update or delete depending on old and new data values.
+- **Optional Chaining** our getStateObject and action creator api's can verify the existence of dynamically created state objects, allowing you to use optional chaining (eg `getAppStore().state.uiLayout?.modal`).

 ### Prior Art
 Obviously Redux has been our frame of reference, but Vuex should be mentioned, as it influenced this design in